Menu Close

 There are two ways to set the nut height before (or after) having set the bridge saddle height.
 I prefer this first method, which sets the nut string height only slightly above the plane of the fret tops, providing clean, close action.

 Press the string down at the first fret and measure the string gap above the second fret.
 Use this measurement to set the string height above the first, adding .001” – .002” to allow for wear.
-If you raise the saddle later, it will appropriately raise the nut action by a tiny amount.
-Likewise, if you lower the saddle height, it will appropriately lower the nut action, leaving it slightly above the plane of the fret tops.
+If you raise the saddle later, it will appropriately raise the action at all frets by a proportional amount.
+Likewise, if you lower the saddle height, it will lower the action at all frets by a proportional amount, always leaving the nut slots slightly above the plane of the fret tops.

-This second method of setting nut action is not affected by the saddle height, and is used by those who prefer higher nut action, and to prevent back buzz on acoustic guitars.
+This second method of setting nut action is not affected by the saddle height, and is used by those who prefer higher nut action, and to prevent back buzz.

 Be sure to file the nut slots with a downward angle, so the string is held firmly to the slot, otherwise buzzing will result.
 I file at a straight angle a bit less than the headstock angle, and then round it in the back, to become parallel to the headstock.